KillerQ97/Z2K/README.md

 # KillerQ's Z2K (Zone 2 Killer)
-### A Network Firewall for Denon & Marantz Receiver "CEC Ghosts"
+### A Network Firewall for Denon & Marantz Receiver "CEC Ghosts-In-The-Machine"

 ## The Problem
 If you own an Nvidia Shield Pro (or similar HDMI-CEC components) and a Denon/Marantz AVR, you have likely encountered the "Zone 2 Bug."
 During HDMI-CEC handshakes, the Shield mistakenly sends a "Zone 2 Power On" command.